Schaudge/refinereads/README.md

 * [Read/cite refinereads paper](#citation)

 # what's refinereads?
 `refinereads` is a tool for fast and powerful deduplication for paired-end next-generation sequencing (NGS) data.
 It is much faster and uses much less memory than Picard and other tools.
 It generates very informative reports in both HTML and JSON formats.
-It's based on an algorithm for `generating consensus reads`, and that's why it's named `refinereads`.

 Basically, `refinereads` groups the reads derived from the same original DNA template, merges them by generating a consensus read, which contains much less errors than the original reads.